 The château was built between 1632 and 1635 under the reign of Louis XIII in the Henri IV style.
 It is built of local sandstone.
 François Mansart is said to have been the architect and Claude Cornuel the designer.

-The courtyard serves the orangery, kitchens, sheds and workshops, the fruit store and the bread oven.
+The courtyard serves the orangery, kitchens, sheds and workshops, the fruit garden and the bread oven.

-The chapel dates back to 1611 and was built by Renée Sabathier.
-A crypt has served as a burial place for numerous lords:
+The chapel dates from 1611 and was built by Renée Sabathier.
+A crypt has served as a burial place for many lords:

 - Sabathier family